Obsidian vs Capacities (2026): Object-Based Notes Guide

 1. Pricing

-Obsidian.
-Free without limits for personal use per Obsidian pricing page (May 2026).
-Sync $4/user/month annual ($48/year) or $5/month monthly.
-Publish $8/site/month annual ($96/year) or $10/month monthly.
-Commercial $50/user/year.
-Catalyst $25 one-time.
-The free tier has no feature limits, an outlier across PKM tools per public surveys.
+Obsidian is free without limits for personal use per its pricing page in May 2026.
+Optional add-ons include Sync at $4/user/month annual or $5/month monthly, Publish at $8/site/month annual or $10/month monthly, a $50/user/year commercial license, and a $25 one-time Catalyst tier.
+The free tier has no feature limits, which is unusual across PKM tools.

-Capacities.
-Free tier with limits.
-Pro $9.99/month monthly or $7.99/month annual per public listings (May 2026).
-Believer lifetime per capacities.io/pricing (May 2026).
-The Believer tier is the unusual move: pay once, keep updates forever, a model only a handful of indie PKM tools ship.
+Capacities has a limited free tier.
+Pro is $9.99/month monthly or $7.99/month annual per public listings in May 2026.
+The Believer lifetime tier is the unusual move: pay once and keep updates forever, a model only a handful of indie PKM tools ship.

-Verdict.
-Obsidian free wins for solo users who don't need first-party sync.
-Capacities Pro is the cheaper "everything included" tier (sync, AI, mobile all built in).
+Obsidian free wins for solo users who do not need first-party sync.
+Capacities Pro is the cheaper all-in tier when you want sync, AI, and mobile built in.
 Anyone weighing Obsidian against simpler defaults should also see obsidian alternatives simpler.

 2. Data Model

-Capacities.
-Typed objects per capacities.io/pricing (May 2026).
-Every note has a type (Page, Person, Book, Idea, Place, Project, Quote, Image, Tweet, etc.) with structured properties per type.
-The system designs you, which removes the blank-page paralysis Obsidian users frequently cite per public reports on the Obsidian forum.
+Capacities uses typed objects.
+Every note has a type, such as Page, Person, Book, Idea, Place, Project, Quote, Image, or Tweet, with structured properties per type.
+The system designs you, which removes the blank-page paralysis Obsidian users often cite.

-Verdict.
-Obsidian wins for flexibility and ownership.
-Capacities wins for users who want structure without thinking about it.
+Obsidian wins flexibility and ownership.
+Capacities wins when you want structure without designing it yourself.

 3. Daily Notes and Backlinks

-Verdict.
-Tie on the feature itself; Capacities is set up for you, Obsidian needs the plugin enabled.
+The feature result is a tie.
+Capacities is set up for you.
+Obsidian needs the plugin enabled.

 4. Plugins and Extensibility

-Obsidian.
-2,000+ community plugins per Obsidian's plugin directory (May 2026).
-Dataview (query as database), Excalidraw, Templater, Smart Connections, Calendar, Mind Map.
-Karpicke & Roediger 2008 research on retrieval practice (80% vs 36% one-week recall) maps onto Dataview queries; "show notes touched in the last 14 days" surfaces material at exactly the spaced-repetition window the studies recommend.
+Obsidian has 2,000+ community plugins, including Dataview, Excalidraw, Templater, Smart Connections, Calendar, and Mind Map.
+Karpicke & Roediger 2008 research on retrieval practice maps well onto Dataview queries because a prompt like "show notes touched in the last 14 days" surfaces material at a spaced-review window.

-Capacities.
-No plugin system.
-Built-in features only; the team ships updates.
-The closed system means fewer dependencies to break across upgrades, a tradeoff cited by users who left Obsidian to escape plugin churn per public reports.
+Capacities has no plugin system.
+It offers built-in features only, and the team ships updates.
+The closed system means fewer dependencies break across upgrades, a tradeoff cited by users who left Obsidian to escape plugin churn.

-Verdict.
-Obsidian wins decisively for power users.
+Obsidian wins extensibility for power users.
 For a Notion-vs-Obsidian framing of the same trade-off, see Notion vs Obsidian.

 5. Mobile

-Capacities.
-Mobile apps for iOS and Android per capacities.io/pricing (May 2026).
-Cloud-synced; works offline once content is loaded.
-Cold-start is around 2-3 seconds on a 2024 iPhone per user reports.
+Capacities has mobile apps for iOS and Android.
+It is cloud-synced and works offline once content is loaded.
+Cold start is around 2-3 seconds on a 2024 iPhone per user reports.

-Obsidian.
-Mobile apps for iOS and Android.
-Sync requires Obsidian Sync at $4/user/month annual ($48/year) per Obsidian pricing page (May 2026), iCloud Drive, Syncthing, or Git.
-A 1,000-note vault opens in 2-4 seconds on a 2024 iPhone per public benchmarks; large vaults (10K notes) push that to 6-8 seconds, which the Microsoft Work Trend Index 2024 research framed as a productivity tax across knowledge workers using 3+ devices weekly.
+Obsidian also has iOS and Android apps, but sync requires Obsidian Sync at $4/user/month annual, iCloud Drive, Syncthing, or Git.
+A 1,000-note vault opens in 2-4 seconds on a 2024 iPhone per public benchmarks.
+Large 10K-note vaults push that to 6-8 seconds, which Microsoft Work Trend Index 2024 would frame as a productivity tax across workers using several devices weekly.

 6. AI Features

-Verdict.
-Capacities wins out-of-box.
-Obsidian wins on flexibility and BYO-key cost.
+Capacities wins out of the box.
+Obsidian wins on flexibility and bring-your-own-key cost.
 For an Evernote-flavored take with built-in AI Search, Obsidian vs Evernote tests that path.

 7. Web Clipper

-Capacities.
-Browser extension clips to typed objects (e.g., clip a tweet creates a Tweet object) per capacities.io/pricing (May 2026).
-The typed-clipper pattern means a clipped book auto-fills author, year, and ISBN where Capacities can detect them, which removes friction at capture time.
+Capacities' browser extension clips into typed objects.
+A clipped tweet becomes a Tweet object, and a clipped book can auto-fill author, year, and ISBN where Capacities detects them.
+That removes friction at capture time.

-Verdict.
-Capacities wins on typed-clipping workflow.
+Capacities wins the typed-clipping workflow.
 Obsidian wins on Markdown ownership of clips.

 8. Data Portability

-Obsidian.
-Markdown files in a folder per Obsidian pricing page (May 2026).
-Open with any editor.
-Migrate freely.
-Public reports indicate that vaults from 2020 still open cleanly in 2026 builds; the Markdown-spec stability is the architectural reason.
+Obsidian stores Markdown files in a folder.
+They open in any editor and migrate freely.
+Public reports indicate that vaults from 2020 still open cleanly in 2026 builds, with Markdown stability doing the architectural work.

-Capacities.
-Markdown export with frontmatter per capacities.io/pricing (May 2026).
-Round-trip works for typed objects but views and queries don't transfer.
+Capacities exports Markdown with frontmatter.
+Round-trip works for typed objects, but views and queries do not transfer.
 A 1,000-note migration plus query rebuild in Obsidian Dataview takes a few hours per user reports.

-Verdict.
-Obsidian wins decisively.
+Obsidian wins portability.
 For a smart-notes synthesis layer that sits above either tool, see smart notes app.

 When to Pick Obsidian